adifyr/colorfull/README.md

 ## Usage

+### Color Palette

 Import the package and use any color constant.
-You also get helpful extensions for working with colors:

 ```dart
 import 'package:colorfull/colorfull.dart';